9 cities where buying a home is still cheaper than renting

 Owning a home in Cleveland is 4 percent cheaper than renting one, according to Redfin.
 The median mortgage cost is $1,730, while the median rent is $1,800.

-Alabama’s capital city remains affordable for homebuyers, even in a tough market, according to Realtor.com.
+Alabama’s largest metropolitan area remains affordable for homebuyers, even in a tough market, according to Realtor.com.
 Monthly costs for a starter home fall just under $900; rental costs average about $1,150 per month.

 Houston

-Note: CORRECTION: Montgomery is Alabama’s capital city.
-A previous version of this story included incorrect information.